xebiarohan/spring-security/7_spring-security-customization.md

 ```

 8. Session Hijacking
-   - It is slealing the JSESSION id from the browser, URL heades or the network
+   - It is stealing the JSESSION id from the browser, URL heades or the network
-   - If we HTTPS then hackers cannot steal it from the network between the client application and the backend application
+   - If we use HTTPS then hackers cannot steal it from the network between the client application and the backend application
    - Other approach is to limit the session timeout to a small value like 10 minutes

 9. Session fixation